gvtsch/gvtsch.github.io/content/Blog/Neural networks explained, using the MNIST example.md

 Next, I perform **one-hot encoding**.
 One-hot encoding is a technique for representing categories as binary vectors.
 Each category is assigned a vector, where one position represents the category and all other positions contain zeros.
 This encoding is often used in machine learning modeling.
 In the case of our handwritten digits, each digit would be assigned a unique category.
 For example, a $0$ could be encoded as $[1, 0, 0, 0, 0, 0, 0, 0, 0, 0]$, while a $1$ would be encoded as $[0, 1, 0, 0, 0, 0, 0, 0, 0, 0]$, etc.

-Especially for [[2023-01-01-Supervised_Unsupervised_Reinforcement_Learning#Classification|classification]] problems (such as here with the MNIST dataset) the output variables should be converted into a suitable form so that they can be used in the model.
+Especially for [[Supervised, Unsupervised and Reinforcement Learning — A brief overview#Classification|classification]] problems (such as here with the MNIST dataset) the output variables should be converted into a suitable form so that they can be used in the model.
 By using one-hot encoding, the output variables can be used more efficiently with the model, as they can be represented as numerical values.
 This facilitates the calculations and training of the model.

 ```python
 y_train = tf.keras.utils.to_categorical(y_train)